itsthejoker/spiderweb/docs/middleware/custom_middleware.md

 from spiderweb.exceptions import UnusedMiddleware
 ```

-If you don't want your middleware to run for some reason, either `process_request` or `process_response` can raise the UnusedMiddleware exception.
+If you don't want your middleware to run for some reason, `process_request`, `process_response` and `post_process` can all raise the UnusedMiddleware exception.
 If this happens, Spiderweb will kick your middleware out of the processing order for the rest of the life of the server.
-Note that this applies to the middleware as a whole, so both functions will not be run if an UnusedMiddleware is raised.
+Note that this applies to the middleware as a whole, so all functions in the middleware will not be run if an UnusedMiddleware is raised.
 This is a great way to mark debug middleware that shouldn't run or create time-delay middleware that runs until a certain condition is met!